Brennan Marion: Tulsa

+Statistics

 Professional career

 Due to his knee injury, Marion attended the 2009 NFL scouting combine but did not participate.
-He went undrafted in the 2009 NFL Draft, but signed a free agent contract with the Miami Dolphins.
+He went undrafted in the 2009 NFL draft, but signed a free agent contract with the Miami Dolphins.
 During training camp, Marion re-tore his ACL in his left knee.
 He was placed on injured reserve on August 4, 2009.

-Coaching
+Coaching career

+Early career

 Marion was the head coach of Saint Patrick Saint Vincent in Vallejo, California in 2013.
-In his first year he led the Bruins to a first round home playoff loss, just one year after the team finished with a 1–9 record.
+In his first year, he led the Bruins to a first-round home playoff loss, just one year after the team finished with a 1–9 record.
 Marion resigned and moved to Pennsylvania to take another head coaching position at Waynesboro Area Senior High School in 2014.
 He led the Indians to their first winning season and divisional title in 22 years.
 His Indians also won 'Team of the Year' as selected by WHAG-TV.
 During Marion's tenure at Waynesboro High School, he developed the GoGo offense, which incorporates principles of old-school triple-option offenses with modern spread concepts.

+Arizona State

+In 2015, Brennan served a quality control coach for Arizona State.

+Oklahoma Baptist

+In 2016, he was a running back coach at Oklahoma Baptist University.

+Howard

+From 2017 to 2018, Marion served as the offensive coordinator at Howard University.
 In his first game as Howard's offensive coordinator, Marion's offense helped the FCS Bison defeat UNLV on September 13, 2017.
-The win by the 45-point underdog Bison was the largest point-spread upset in college football history.
+The win by the 45–point underdog Bison was the largest point-spread upset in college football history.

+William and Mary

-Brennan was a quality control coach for Arizona State in 2015 & in 2016 was a running back coach at Oklahoma Baptist University, then served as Howard University's offensive coordinator in 2017 and 2018.
-In 2019, he followed head coach Mike London from Howard over to the College of William and Mary where he began serving as offensive coordinator.
+In 2019, Marion followed head coach Mike London from Howard over to the College of William and Mary where he began serving as offensive coordinator.

+Hawaii

 Marion resigned from his position at William & Mary to serve as the wide receivers coach on Todd Graham's inaugural staff at Hawaii for the 2020 season.

+Pittsburgh

-On February 15, 2021, Marion joined the staff at Pittsburgh as the wide receivers coach.
+On February 15, 2021, Marion joined the staff at the University of Pittsburgh as the wide receivers coach.

+Texas

-On December 31, 2021, Marion was named passing game coordinator and wide receivers coach at the University of Texas.
+On December 31, 2021, Marion was named passing game coordinator and wide receivers coach at the University of Texas at Austin under head coach Steve Sarkisian.

+UNLV

+In 2023, Marion was hired as the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas (UNLV) under head coach Barry Odom.

+Sacramento State

+On December 20, 2024, Marion was named as the head football coach at California State University, Sacramento (Sacramento State).